This website uses cookies

 WordPress Minor Versions

-Minor releases are quite frequent, and they keep coming time after time, even for the earlier versions.
-For example, the 3.8 version came out in December 2013 but had its latest minor release, 3.8.37, on 6th January 2022.
+Minor releases are frequent, and they keep coming time after time, even for the earlier versions.
+For example, the 3.8 version came out in December 2013 but had its latest minor release, 3.8.37, on 6 January 2022.

-There have been more than 500 WordPress minor version releases to date.
-While some major versions can have a few minor releases, others, like 3.7 and 3.8 each have 38 minor releases.
+WordPress has given over 500 minor version releases to date.
+Some major versions may have only a few minor releases, while others, like 3.7 and 3.8, have as many as 38 minor releases.

 How to Check Your Current WordPress Version [Easy Methods]

-How to Check Your WordPress Version via Admin Dashboard
+Method #1: How to Check Your WordPress Version via Admin Dashboard?

 You can check your site’s current WordPress version from several places in the admin dashboard.
 Of course, this requires you to have the dashboard’s admin credentials.
 Follow the steps below: